 Cattier is a family-owned Champagne house in Chigny-les-Roses in the Montagne de Reims, halfway between Reims and Epernay.
 Although they are known on their own among champagne connoisseurs, they came to my attention–and to that of many champagne drinkers I assume–when they released Armand de Brignac, the champagne of superstar rapper Jay-Z. This is why I initially approached them, to later realize that they make charming champagnes, and a delicious and much more affordable prestige cuvée: Clos du Moulin.

 The Cattier family has owned vineyards in Chigny-les-Roses since 1625.
-They eventually produced champagnes under their name in 1918 when Jean Cattier returned to his village after WW1.

 His son Jean took over in 1936, and together with his wife Nelly Adam greatly expanded the business.
 In 1959, they purchased Clos du Moulin, one of the very few enclosed vineyards of Champagne, which has been used separately ever since to make their prestige cuvée.
 By 1967, this small family operation produced 100,000 bottles a year.